Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Experiments

 \subsection{Multiple collisions}

 In this example, we test our algorithm in the case where multiple collisions are needed to achieve optimality.
-We add a wall that can be viewed as a rigid body with an infinitely large mass.
+We add a wall, treated as a rigid body with an infinitely large mass.
 There are three possible collisions in this system; inter-disc, the wall with disc 1 and the wall with disc 2.
 A natural way to model this system is to independently model the collision, \ie the detection and jump functions, of each possible colliding pair of rigid bodies.
-Let us discuss how we can consolidate these collision models into the formulation presented in Section \ref{sec:formulation_and_assumptions}.
-We shall assume that these collisions are isolated, \ie at most one collision occurs at a time.
+The functions of the wall-disc collision are detailed in \Cref{app:wall_disc_colllision}.
+Subsequently, we employ the method outlined in \Cref{app:merge_multiple_conllision} to formulate the problem as that in \Cref{sec:formulation_and_assumptions}.